Teachta Dála

 A Teachta Dála (/ˌtjɒxtə ˈdɔːlə/ TYOKH-tə-_-DAW-lə; /ga/; plural Teachtaí Dála), abbreviated as TD (plural TDanna in Irish, TDs in English), is a member of Dáil Éireann, the lower house of the Oireachtas, the parliament of Ireland.
-The official English translation of the term is "Dáil Deputy".
-An equivalent position would be a Member of Parliament (MP) in the UK or Member of Congress in the USA.
+The official English translation of the term is "Dáil deputy".
+An equivalent position would be a member of Parliament (MP) in the UK or a member of Congress in the US.

 Number of TDs

 Ireland is divided into Dáil constituencies, each of which elects three, four, or five TDs.
 Under the Constitution, the total number of TDs must be fixed at one TD for each 20,000 to 30,000 of the population.
 There are 174 TDs in the 34th Dáil, elected at the 2024 general election under the Electoral (Amendment) Act 2023.
 The outgoing Ceann Comhairle is automatically returned unless they announce their retirement before the dissolution of the Dáil.